codeforcoffee-studio/studily/backend/README.md

 ## Run the Project
 1. `npm install` to install all dependencies
+2. `firebase login` to login to your firebase account
-2. `firebase init` to initialize project with firebase
+3. `firebase init` to initialize project with firebase
-3. add firebase configuration file (see below)
+4. add firebase configuration file
-4. `firebase serve` to run serve locally
-or
-5. `firebase deploy` to deploy apis to server

-*add firebase configurations in /functions/util/config.js:
+*/functions/util/config.js:

     const firebaseConfig = {
         apiKey: "",